 As I have mentioned on a previous episode – don’t dis the picture books!
 Picture books, easier Chapter Books, more challenging higher level MG – all should have a home in well-stocked classroom library.
 It embarasses me to admit, but when I used to buy books for my class, I would envision the typical on-grade-level reader and mainly get books targeted there.
 Now, I’m really trying to expand that out and also book talk more picture books and short chapter books so kids realize reading all kinds of books is okay.

 #11 – Not taking care of the books

 This is another lesson that took me WAY too long to learn.
 I would just get a book from the store or Scholastic, pop my name inside, and simply put it on the shelf and hope for the best.
 And you never want to get mad at a kid for accidentally wrecking a book or getting it dirty – I mean – heck – many of my books have chocolate smears or stains from spaghetti sauce.
 But – it’s worth some time and a bit of money to protect the investment of the books.
 So, teach kids how to care for books – using a bookmark, not bending corners of pages, and being gentle with them.
 One thing I do now is cover all the new books I get with clear contact paper.
-I always have a couple rolls on standby near my dining room table so whenever I have a spare minute I can toss aside the tablecloth and cover a few books.
+I always have a couple rolls on standby near my dining room table so whenever I have a spare minute I can toss aside my UK wipe clean tablecloths and cover a few books.